Kale Microgreen Nutrition: Every Bite Packed with Vitamins

 So, grow microgreens even if you can't provide the perfect environmental conditions.

-You will still benefit from all of the nutritional and health related phytonutrients they produce.
+You will still benefit from all the nutritional and health-related phytonutrients they produce.

 Are You Ready to Grow Kale Microgreens?

-Home Microgreens sells Kale Microgreen Kits and Kale microgreen seed.
+Home Microgreens sells Kale Microgreen Kits and Kale microgreen seeds.

 Do You Have a Pinterest Microgreen Board?

-If not, why not start one!
-Use this pin as the first or add to your existing boards.
+If not, why not start one?
+Use this pin as the first or add it to your existing boards.